Envious-Data/EnvKB-QMK/65m/readme.md

 # EnvKB 60F

-A low cost Standard 60% Design which takes inspiration from the CFTKB Mysterium.
+A low cost 65% kit featuring split space and an attempt at fitting a standard keycap set.

 * Keyboard Maintainer: [Envious-Data](https://github.com/envious-data)
 * Hardware Supported:
-  * EnvKB 60F Rev0 **<- you are here**
+  * EnvKB 65M **<- you are here**

 Make example for this keyboard (after setting up your build environment):

 ```
-make envious/envkb/60f/rev0:default
+make envious/envkb/65m:default
 ```